 The BMW Fire Reports

 The reports of BMWs suddenly self-igniting was uncovered by an investigation conducted by ABC News.
 The investigation revealed numerous reports involving BMWs that weren’t even in a car crash.
-Several owners testified that they just parked their luxury cars and turned them off, only to find out that their vehicles were on fire moments later.
+Several owners made car accident claims and testified that they just parked their luxury cars and turned them off, only to find out that their vehicles were on fire moments later.

 One of the vehicle owners that the ABC news team talked to was Bill Macko.
 He is a self-proclaimed BMW fan, and he said that his BMW ignited on its own.
 The incident occurred on December 1, 2015.
 The car wasn’t running when it happened.
 When it burst into flames, the fire also burned his home.
 Fortunately, no one was hurt.